mithi/react-philosophies/README.md

 </details>

-## 1.4 Just because it works doesn't mean it is right
+## 1.4 Just because it works, doesn't mean it is right

-You're `useCallback` that depends on `setState` and `state`, might not actually have dependencies
+If you have `useCallback` that depends on `setState` and `state`, it might not actually have dependencies

 <details>
     <summary>🙈 Example</summary>